How do I overcome my fear of contact?

 Answer

 What you are describing is a symptom of Obsessive Compulsive Disorder also known as OCD.
 OCD works both ways so that a person may fear being touched or touching other people.
-Behind this fear lie many thoughts such as the danger that germs may be spread or that another person may be dirty or that you may infect another person with your germs of dirt.
+Behind this fear lies many thoughts such as the danger that germs may be spread or that another person may be dirty or that you may infect another person with your germs or dirt.
 It is important to realize that none of these thoughts are realistic but are based on fear.

 An obsession is defined as a repetitive kind of thinking that is driven by anxiety.
 Repetitive thoughts may include the fear that there are germs and other people could spread infections.
 A compulsion is a repetitive activity such as wanting to avoid touching, kissing or hugging other people based on the fear of germs.
 Obsessions and compulsions can take many forms and there are multiple examples.
-For your E. Mail I am simply using the example you have provided.

 People with OCD are always aware of their thoughts and behaviors and how irrational or “silly” they are.
 However, this awareness does not help them to stop the annoying thoughts and behaviors.
+Please understand that you are a person who wants to touch and be touched.
+It is just that this OCD gets in your way of enjoying normal social interaction.

 Please do not give up hope as this is very treatable.
 What are the treatments for OCD?

-First, there is Cognitive Behavioral Therapy in which you are taught methods to stop engaging in these thoughts and activities.
+1. First, there is Cognitive Behavioral Therapy in which you are taught methods to stop engaging in these thoughts and activities.

-Second, there are anti depressant medications that provide huge help in relieving depression, anxiety and the OCD symptoms.
+2. Second, there are anti depressant medications that provide huge help in relieving depression, anxiety and the OCD symptoms.

-As you can see from what you wrote in the E. Mail there is low self esteem or depression very much connected to OCD as well as anxiety and that is why medication is so helpful.
+As you can see from what you wrote in the email there is low self esteem or depression very much connected to OCD as well as anxiety and that is why medication is so helpful.
 The best combination of treatment is medication with psychotherapy.

 The sooner you enter psychotherapy and see a psychiatrist for medication the sooner you will find relief for this problem.

-Best of Luck.
+Best of luck.